 What Is the B-SIG?
 4

 What You Should Expect 5

+Special Covid Considerations 8

-What the B-SIG Expects of You 7
+What the B-SIG Expects of You 9

 What Does It Take to be Considered a B-SIG Graduate?
-8
+10

-Ride Cancellation Policy 9
+Ride Cancellation Policy 10

-Other Information 9
+Other Information 10

 How Do I Sign Up?
-9
+10

-What to Eat 10
+What to Eat 11

-What To Wear 13
+What To Wear 14

 Bike Preparation 14

-What to Bring on a Ride 15
+What to Bring on a Ride 16

-In the Event of a Crash/Collision 16
+In the Event of a Crash/Collision 17

-Starting Points 18
+Starting Points 19

-Calendar 19
+Calendar 20

-Group Riding Basics 20
+Group Riding Basics 21

+Riding In Traffic 32

-Spinning and Gearing 30
+Spinning and Gearing 39

-Riding in Traffic 37

-Climbing and Descending 41
+Climbing and Descending 43

-Riding in Front 47
+Riding in Front 48

-Pacelining 51
+Pacelining 50

-Planning a Ride and Giving Back 56
+Planning a Ride and Giving Back 57

-Bikes on a Train 59
+Bikes on a Train 60

-Cleaning and Lubing Your Bike 61
+Cleaning and Lubing Your Bike 62

 This guide is the product of the volunteer efforts of many B-SIG Leaders over many years.
-A special word of thanks goes to B-SIG Coordinators Carol Waaser, Liane Montesa, Eva Wirth, Mark Gelles, Wayne Wright and Fred Leffel, and to Monica Miller, Valli McRoberts Weiss and Linda Wintner for their valuable contributions.
+A special word of thanks goes to past B-SIG Coordinators Carol Waaser, Liane Montesa, Eva Wirth, Mark Gelles, Wayne Wright and Fred Leffel, and to Linda Winter, Monica Miller, Valli McRoberts Weiss, Jorge Negrin, Victor Baruh for their valuable contributions.